edgar-lima/edgar-lima.github.io/project.md

   pollination and natural pest control.
 In the latter case, the remnants of natural vegetation favor the maintenance of natural enemies by offering various resources to these organisms, which in turn, can migrate to surrounding agriculture and naturally regulate pest populations in crops.
 The objective of the present project is to test the role of the Cerrado remnants in the natural pest control in soybean and rubber tree crops.
-In the present project, I am collaborating with the study group that evaluates the environmental service of pest control at the landscape scale.
+In the present project, I am collaborating with the study group that evaluates the environmental service of pest control at the landscape scale. </div>
-  **This project received funding from the Fundação de Amparo a Pesquisa de Goiás.** </div>
+  **This project is coordenate by Prof. Rodrigo Damasco Daud, and received funding from the Fundação de Amparo a Pesquisa de Goiás.**